pracks224/Interview_Prep/README.md

    Q.6) Given an array A of N integers.
 Count the number of elements that have at least 1 elements greater than itself.

    Q.7) Given an array of size N, shift all the elements to the right by 1 and move the last element to the beginning of array

+   ### Miscllenaous

+   44. Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?
+(Bitwise way to understand)
+45. One string permutaion of other
+46. URLfy of String (Yet to Solve) %%%%%%%%% %%%%% All below %%%%%% %%%%%%%
+47. Palindrom Permutation
+48. One Away: There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.
+    EXAMPLE
+    pale, ple -> true
+    pales, pale -> true
+    pale, bale -> true
+    pale, bae -> false

+49. String compression For example, the string aabcccccaaa would become a2blc5a3
+50. String Rotation: Assume you have a method i 5Su b 5 tr ing which checks if one word is a substring of another.
+Given two strings, 51 and 52, write code to check if 52 is a rotation of 51 using only one call to i5Sub5tring (e.g., "waterbottle" is a rotation of"erbottlewat").

 </details>